 - Human resources – employees and volunteers, and how you will manage them.

 Charities can choose from a range of legal structures depending on their activities, size, liabilities and other features.

-Incorporated (e.g. ‘ABC Inc’) is the most common for not-for-profits and allows for creation of a legal entity separate from its members.
+Incorporated (e.g. ‘ABC Inc’) is the most common for not-for-profits and allows for establishing a legal entity separate from its members.
 Another option is to set up a company limited by guarantee (e.g. ‘ABC Ltd’).

-Unincorporated structures for not-for-profits may suit for trusts, foundations or associations that do not require a separate legal entity.
+Unincorporated structures for not-for-profits may be suitable for trusts, foundations or associations that do not require a separate legal entity.
 The organisation will still be considered a separate entity for tax purposes however.

 For more information on legal structures for churches, charities and other not-for-profits see the ATO website.